 PRIDE courses are available on both weekdays and some weekends and “Adoption Orientation” events are offered on a regular basis at Children’s Home Society.
 Those who express interest in adoption are also invited to attend meetings of the Mid-Florida Adoption Support Group to become acquainted with others who have adopted or are interested in adopting.
 Upon completion of PRIDE training, a home study process will begin followed by a thorough background check of the individual(s) and the individual’s family at no cost.
 We also encourage our future Partner Families to turn in a completed adoption application packet upon completion of this process if they are interested in one day pursuing adoption as well.
 Should you be matched to an available child, attorney fees for the adoption are also covered.

 When you have successfully completed the preparation sessions and the home study has been completed with a recommendation for you to become a Partner Family, you will receive a license to be a Partner Parent.
 You've made it!

-The entire licensing process should be completed in about six months from the date you attend the orientation session.
-Once you are licensed as a partner family, a child can come to live with you.
-Each year that you continue as a partner parent, you will need to attend 8 hours of recertification training on issues such as child development, attachment disorders and how to support relationships between children and their families.
-You will also have to renew your license annually.
+Once you are licensed as a Partner Family, a child can come to live with you.
+Each you that you continue as a Partner Parent, you will need to attend 8 hours of recertification training on issues such as child development, attachment disorders and how to support relationships between children and their families.
+You will also have to renew your license at regular intervals.

 The length of time a child in out-of-home care will live with you will vary from child to child.
 During the time a child resides with you, the state will reimburse you for at least part of the cost of caring for the child.
 The reimbursement rate is determined by the age of the child.
 In addition, health costs for children in care are covered by Medicaid.
 A case manager will meet with you and the child(ren) in your home at least once a month and will be available to assist with concerns and questions.